avanaudenhaege/LipSpeech_VOTC_loc/README.md

-# LIPSPEECH EXPERIMENT: VOTC localizer
+# LIPSPEECH EXPERIMENT: localizer

-Initial script from Stefania Mattioni - adapted by Alice Van Audenhaege and Remi Gau
+script from Stefania Mattioni - adapted by Alice Van Audenhaege and Remi Gau

-October 2022
+Jan 2022

-localization of VWFA, FFA, PPA

 ## RUN DESCRIPTION

-Categories of stimuli = 3 (words, houses and faces); 24 exemplars per category (Total = 72).
+Categories of stimuli = 3 (words, houses and faces); 24 exemplars per category.

+Tot num stimuli = 72;

 There are 30 blocks : 10 for each condition.